 - Identify Industry Opportunities: Are some of your competitors substantially weakened – and is this a time to either buy them or take them out of the market?

 - Assess Your Talent Needs: Progressive companies will be hiring new people during the pandemic because they bring new skills necessary to thrive in an increasingly virtual world.

-FortéOne has helped company leaders work through crises for the past 20 years.
+FortéOne has helped Private Equity portfolio company leaders work through crises for the past 20 years.
 We believe strongly that “it is a full-time job to run a company and a full-time job to change a company.”
 This is doubly true in times of crisis.
-When one person is tasked with both jobs, the results are too often disappointing.
-If you have a company that needs assistance, we would be pleased to discuss how we can help.
+When one person is tasked with both jobs, the result is frequently failure—with future company viability uncertain at best and total liquidation / bankruptcy at worst.
+As a Private Equity owner, we welcome the opportunity to discuss with you confidentially how FortéOne can help your portfolio companies Survive and Thrive during this pandemic.
 Please contact our founder, Mark Rittmanic at 630-247-1622 or firstname.lastname@example.org.